 What should you do when arrested for a felony?

 The very first thing you should do when arrested for a felony is contact an experienced criminal defense lawyer.
 This will put you in a better position to prepare for your case and limit the effect a felony will have on your life.

 If you are being investigated by law enforcement for a potential felony, you should contact an attorney immediately.
-Having an experienced attorney to speak with you regarding the investigation can go a long way.
-Since you have not been arrested yet, it is likely that law enforcement doesn’t have enough evidence to arrest you, or they do not think the prosecution has enough evidence to convict you.
+Having an experienced Clackamas County & Portland felony lawyer to speak with you regarding the investigation can go a long way.
+Since you have not been arrested yet, it is likely that law enforcement doesn’t have enough evidence to arrest you—or, they do not think the prosecution has enough evidence to convict you.
 Keep in mind that if law enforcement had enough evidence to arrest you, they would (in most circumstances).
-Having the right defense attorney during this critical time is one of the best decisions a person can make.
+Having the right felony defense lawyer during this critical time is one of the best decisions a person can make.

 Some common situations are:

 - Unlawful Use of a Weapon; and,